 Marriage and Family Therapy addresses the interpersonal and social context of mental health and emotional problems.
-To qualify students to practice MFTH, the curriculum for the Marriage and Family Therapy master's degree program focuses on the knowledge and skills necessary to assess and intervene in the interactions among people.
+To qualify students to practice MFTH, the curriculum for the master's degree program with a major in marriage and family therapy focuses on the knowledge and skills necessary to assess and intervene in the interactions among people.
 It prepares students to use an active, positive approach to therapy that will help individuals and their families build on their strengths, improve communication, and develop solutions to their problems.

-The Master of Science Degree in Marriage and Family Therapy prepares students for licensure as Marriage and Family Therapists in Georgia and for clinical membership in the American Association for Marriage and Family Therapy (AAMFT).
+The Master of Science degree with a major in marriage and family therapy prepares students for licensure as Marriage and Family Therapists in Georgia and for clinical membership in the American Association for Marriage and Family Therapy (AAMFT).
 The curriculum, developed to meet national standards, links theory and practice throughout training.
 A twelve-month clinical practicum is required.
-Students receive at least 500 hours direct client contact and 100 hours AAMFT approved supervision.
+Students receive at least 500 hours of direct client contact and 100 hours of AAMFT approved supervision.
 Practicum experience is provided at the on-site Marriage and Family Therapy Training Clinic and through community placements.
 Course work includes some assignments and activities that encourage self-exploration and personal growth.

-Department requirements in addition to University Requirements for Admission, Retention and Graduation
+Department requirements in addition to University Requirements for Admission, Retention, and Graduation